 In evaluating artistic creativity, an attempt should be made to define the faculty member's merit in light of such criteria as originality, scope and depth of creative expression.
 It should be recognized that distinguished performance, scholarly analysis, literature, art, music conducting, drama directing and dance choreography constitute evidence of a faculty member's creativity in research.
+Creative works require proof of quality in the evaluation by peers in the field.
 Some activities to consider in evaluating scholarly activities are as follows:

-- A. Publications (printed or electronic documents)
+- A. Publications (printed or electronic documents) - a.

-- a.
 Refereed journals

 - b.
 Non-refereed journals and publications

 - c.
 Published abstracts

 - d.
 Published proceedings

 - B. Oral or Poster presentations

 - a.
 Invited presentations

 - b.
 In-house technical seminars and workshops

-C. Grantsmanship
+- C. Grantsmanship

 - a.
 Proposals written and submitted

 - b.
 Proposals funded

 - c.
 Project reports to public agencies

-D. Academic Service
+- D. Academic Service

 - a.
-Reviewer of papers, proposals, and programs in academic field - b.
+Reviewer of papers, proposals, and programs in academic field

+- b.
 Organized or moderated sessions at professional conferences

-E. Research Leadership
+- E. Research Leadership

 - a.
+Project leadership

-Project leadership - b.
+- b.
 Graduate student advising